scrabbletank/farhome-rules/rulesdoc.md

 ### Travelling

 A normal travelling day is 8 hours, with the distance travelled based on the terrain.
 You can push yourself to travel for longer at risk of gaining exhaustion.
 For every hour you spend travelling past 8 you make an exhaustion roll.
 Starting against 2 bad dice, you add 1 terrible die every time you make this roll.
-If you fail the exhaustion roll you gain 1 level of exhaustion and cannot travel further.
+If you failure the exhaustion roll you gain 1 level of exhaustion and cannot travel further.

 Travelling with a mount makes travel easier, removing most of the strain of travel.
 However, while travelling is easier for you most mounts won't spend more than 8 hours a day in travel.
 If your mount has the ability to fly you do not take any penalties to travel based on the terrain.